The Water We Call Home:

 — Rosemary Georgeson

-Galiano Island lies within the shared, asserted, and unceded traditional territories of the Penelakut and Lamalcha First Nations, as well as the shared, asserted, unceded traditional territories of other Hul’qumi’num speaking peoples and the ceded traditional territories of Tsawwassen First Nation.
+Galiano Island lies within the shared, asserted, and unceded traditional territories of the Penelakut and Lamalcha First Nations, as well as the shared, asserted, unceded traditional territories of other Hul’qumi’num speaking peoples.
 Like many places in Canada, Galiano is going through its own reconciliation process.
 Residents are eager to learn more about the Indigenous histories of Galiano and are wanting to deepen their relationships with the many Nations with connections to the waters and lands surrounding the island.
 There is a need for decolonial frameworks and protocols to help develop these relationships in responsible ways, so that overlapping stories of connection can be shared and celebrated.

 In this one day symposium an Advisory circle of Indigenous women who have gathered on Galiano over the last two years to re-presence connections to fish, water, and family around the Salish Sea, joined academics, policy makers, extended family, curators, and witnesses to discuss the exhibition The Water We Call Home at the Yellowhouse Art Centre.
 Together they reflected on how the themes, methodologies, and questions raised in the exhibition relate to their work today and into the future.